L-Phansalkar/flag/README.md

 <br></br>
 https://pr1deflags.herokuapp.com/
 <br></br>
-currently under construction but heres

 # the vision:

-a searchable database of pride flags containing images, creators, years, titles
+a comprehensive database of pride flags, years, and variations

 public API to hook into to use specific pride flag images for your needs

-Pride-le minigame using pride flag db as backend - a wordle like game where users guess which pride flag (Name and Year) is hidden behind the black tiles
+guess the flag minigame using pride flag db as backend
-  (tier 2 to include stats, etc and a seperarate client-facing page for the game only)

-Admin Login for editing and updating capabilities right in the app

-email form for Admin request/ suggestions/ interaction w community
+**site is currently live and well***

+# tier 2 updates to come:

+universal flag randomization for minigame

+definition of LGBTQUIA+ labels (flag names)

 <br></br>
 <br></br>
 <br></br>